mborgerson/wiki-export/wiki/Development_Kits.md

-Harddisk is said to be locked by default with a 16size byte 0x00 key, but allowing to run with an unlocked harddrive of any size(larger then 20GB for minimal OS).
+Harddisk is said to be locked by default with a 16size byte 0x00 key, but allowing to run with an unlocked harddrive of any size(larger then 20GB for minimal OS).DVT3 seems to have the back USB port to be uncovered and a slightly more glossy or shinier jewel on the top of the case.
+According to some sources, the DVT3 cannot be updated to further kernels/dashboards than 3911, the lowest/oldest being 3823.1(Borman said this?)

 All functions a debug with the addition of:

 -   [ DVD emulation](/wiki/DVD_Emulator "wikilink")
 -   [ Kernel\_Debug](/wiki/Kernel_Debugging "wikilink") over a dedicated [ IO